dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 2: Create Initial Values for the Smart Contract
 ----------------------------------------------------

-In this step, you will use the ``sabre-shell`` container to set initial values in state for your contract.
+In this step, you will use the ``smart-shell`` container to set initial values in state for your contract.

 The ``intkey-multiply`` smart contract executes the simple function